EDUCBA

 Histogram in Tableau

 9. The following screenshot gives a closer look into the visualization.
 The histogram is for all four regions.
-In the Columns region, we have dimension Sales (bin) while in Rows region automatically CNT i.e. Count function got applied over measure Sales.
-CNT function counts the number of values of measure Sales in a bin.
-Our goal is to obtain four different histograms for four different regions.
+In the Columns region, we have dimension Sales (bin); in the Rows region, automatically CNT, i.e., Count function, got applied over measure Sales.
+CNT function counts the number of values of measured Sales in a bin.
+Our goal is to obtain four different histograms for four other regions.

 sales by region

-10. To have histograms by region, just drag dimension Region into Columns region as shown below, and we get four different histograms for four different regions.
+10. To have histograms by region, drag the dimension Region into the Column region as shown below, and we get four different histograms for four regions.
 However, the following visualization is crude.
 We will refine it by distinguishing the regions by different colors and setting proper ranges for the horizontal axis of each region.
 Let’s see how we accomplish that.

 histogram of regions

 11. Drag Region over Color in Marks card as shown in the below screenshot.
-We can see that, now, four regions have been represented by four different colors that help us visualize and distinguish amongst them in a better way.
+We can see four regions represented by four different colors that help us visualize and distinguish between them better.

 Histogram in Tableau

 12. The following screenshot gives a closer look into the histograms.
-Now, we want to have different horizontal axis ranges for different regions.
+Now, we want to have different horizontal axis ranges for other regions.
 This is essential as the four regions have the same horizontal axis range.
-If for a region, no values are present for a range then histogram gets pushed either to left or right which gives the visualization awkward appearance as can be seen below for South and West regions.
-In order to have different axis ranges for different dimension (Region) values i.e., just right click on the horizontal axis as shown in the below screenshot and click on “Edit Axis…”.
+If, for a region, no values are present for a range, then the histogram gets pushed either to the left or right, which gives the visualization an awkward appearance, as can be seen below for the South and West regions.
+To have different axis ranges for different dimension (Region) values, i.e., right-click on the horizontal axis as shown in the screenshot below and click “Edit Axis…”.

 histogram for sales

-13. Clicking on “Edit Axis…” generates Edit Axis dialogue box as can be seen below.
-In the “Range” section the default selection is “Automatic” that keeps the same range for all the values of the dimension.
-Select “Independent axis ranges for each row or column” as shown below.
-Selecting this option will create different horizontal axis ranges for different dimension (Region) values.
-So, it essentially, creates the range, based on the lowest and highest value of the measure for that dimension, which is used in histogram creation.
+13. Clicking on “Edit Axis…” generates the dialogue box, as seen below.
+In the “Range” section, the default selection is “Automatic,” which keeps the same range for all the dimension values.
+Select “Independent axis ranges for each row or column,” as shown below.
+This option will create different horizontal axis ranges for dimension (Region) values.
+So, it essentially establishes the range based on the lowest and highest value of the measure for that dimension, which is used in histogram creation.

 edit axix

-14. As we can see in the below screenshot, now, following the above procedure has set different ranges for each region, and unlike the earlier visualization, the histograms now have got properly centered along the horizontal axis.
+14. As we can see in the screenshot below, following the above procedure has set different ranges for each region.
+Unlike the earlier visualization, the histograms are now properly centered along the horizontal axis.

 histogram in tableau.14

-15. If we study the histograms, we can see that a good number of bins have been created.
+15. If we study the histograms, we can see that many bins have been created.
 It means the range of values for bin creation is small.
-Remember, smaller the size of the bin, more the number of bins and vice versa.
+Remember, the smaller the size of the bin, the more the number of bins, and vice versa.
 Tableau automatically selects bin size before creating the histogram.
 However, we can manually specify the bin range.
 This we can do by clicking on the dropdown menu of dimension Sales (bin) and selecting “Edit…”.

 Histogram in Tableau

-16. Once we click on “Edit…” as mentioned above, Edit Bins [Sales] dialogue box pops up.
+16. Once we click on “Edit…” as mentioned above, the Edit Bins [Sales] dialogue box pops up.
 Here, we can see that the default size of the bin considered is 132.
-In the screenshot subsequent to the below one, we can see that, bin size can be specified manually or through a parameter.
+In the screenshot after the below one, we can see that bin size can be specified manually or through a parameter.

 Histogram in Tableau